frkd-dev/technicolor/README.md

 ## Examples ##

 Here are examples how algorithm works.
 Images are taken from Aviator movie wich had used similar approach to emulate 2/3-strip technicolor films in their postproduction.
-Saturation is different on images, due to movie color grading.
+Plugin and movie images are bit different, because movie colorists had used custom LUTs (lookup tables) instead of pure algorithms and did additional color grading.

 ### 2 strip ###